AI Use Cases/Law Firms

 Automated Workflow Execution

 Day-to-day, your marketing team no longer manually translates.
 Instead, when a new matter is created in Clio, the AI automatically detects the client's language preference and jurisdiction, then generates a draft engagement letter in that language with correct legal framing for that state or country.
-A paralegal reviews the draft in a clean web interface (60 seconds), approves it, and it routes to the partner for signature.
+A paralegal reviews the draft in a clean web interface, approves it, and it routes to the partner for signature.
 For ongoing client communications - billing summaries, matter updates, eDiscovery status reports - the same workflow applies: AI drafts, human reviews, then publishes.
-This cuts intake-to-engagement time from 10 days to 3 days and eliminates the 12 weekly hours of manual translation work.
+The target: intake-to-engagement measured in days, not weeks, and the manual translation hours off your marketing team's calendar entirely.

 A Systems-Level Fix